Vegan crepes: the recipe without eggs or milk

 In our vegan crepe recipe, cornstarch replaced the eggs and acted as a binder.
 It helped give structure to the crepes and keep them together.
 However, there are other egg alternatives that act as binders and help achieve a texture similar to that of classic crepes:

-Unsweetened applesauce Apple sauce acts as an excellent binder due to its thick and viscous texture, which helps to bind the ingredients of the recipe together, contributing to keeping the pancake batter intact.
-Additionally, it adds moisture to the pancakes, making them fluffy and light just as eggs would, and it also adds sweetness to the pancakes.
+Unsweetened applesauce : Applesauce acts as an excellent binder due to its thick and viscous texture, which helps to bind the ingredients of the recipe, contributing to keeping the pancake batter together.
+Additionally, it adds moisture to the pancakes, making them fluffy and light just like eggs would, and adds sweetness to the pancakes.

-Unsweetened vegan yogurt This ingredient is commonly used to replace eggs in vegan crepe recipes.
-You can choose a soy-based or almond-based yogurt to add texture and moisture to the crepes.
+Unsweetened vegan yogurt This ingredient is commonly used to replace eggs in vegan pancake recipes; you can choose an almond or coconut-based yogurt to add texture and moisture to the pancakes.
 Use about 1/4 cup of vegan yogurt to replace one egg.

 Do not replace it: And yes, for crepes it is not essential!
-If you have the right flour, you can make crepes by simply adding a bit of water and milk.
+If you have the right flour, you can make galettes by simply adding a bit of water and milk.

 Quinoa wraps: Soak 250g of quinoa in 500mL of water overnight.
 Blend the drained quinoa with spices and salt + 250mL of clear water.
-Cook it like a traditional pancake.
+Cook like a traditional crepe.
 The recipe works for both savory and sweet versions !

 How to replace milk ?

-It is very easy to prepare crepes without cow's milk because it is simply enough to use plant-based milk instead of animal milk.
-There are many options for vegan milk such as:
+It is very easy to prepare crepes without cow's milk because it is simply enough to use the plant milk instead of animal milk.
+There are many vegan milk options such as:

-Soy milk : It is a versatile and protein-rich option that can give a good texture to pancakes.
+Soy milk : It is a versatile and protein-rich option, it can give pancakes a good texture.

-Oat milk : It has a creamy texture and a slightly sweet taste, making it a good choice for crepes.
+Oat milk : It has a creamy texture and a slightly sweet taste, making it a good choice for pancakes.

 Coconut milk : It can add a tropical flavor to pancakes and is ideal for pancakes with an exotic taste.